ajdruff/mod-wp/README.md

     http://example.com/mod-wp/

-You can override a site configuration setting such as $site['wpConfig'] which is normally set to false, to true by visiting the following url and clicking 'Install':
+You can override a site configuration setting such as $config['wpConfig'] which is normally set to false, to true by visiting the following url and clicking 'Install':

      http://example.com/mod-wp/?SITE_CONFIG[wpConfig]=false